 Here’s what to look for when choosing a business email provider:

-- Custom domain: A free business email address uses your company’s own domain name, so be sure your email provider allows you to choose or connect your own.
+- Ability to connect a custom domain: A free business email address uses your company’s own domain name, so be sure your email provider allows you to choose or connect your own.

 - Number of email addresses included: Some plans include only five email accounts, such as Bluehost, while others, like Zoho, include 25 addresses.
 Make sure you pick one that fits your business’ current needs and allows you to grow.